rkoshak/sensorReporter/gpio/README.md

 ## `gpio.rpi_gpio.RpiGpioActuator`

 Commands a GPIO pin to go high, low, or if configured with a toggle it goes high for half a second and then goes to low.
-A recieved command will be send back on all configured connections to the configured `CommandSrc`, to keep them up to date.
+A recieved command will be sent back on all configured connections to the configured `CommandSrc`, to keep them up to date.

 ### Dependencies